ASUWebPlatforms/asutest1/upstream-configuration/README.md

 composer require pantheon-systems/upstream-management:^1
 ```

-Read project description for more information about the tools that it contains.
+Read project description for more information about the tools that it contains